 |OPTION 2 (must be completed back-to-back within a single semester):|

 |xx-xxx||One additional "Communicating" course||9|

-Note: Non-native English speakers may be placed into 76-100 Reading and Writing in an Academic Context (9 units), instead of 76-101, in their first semester.
-After successful completion of 76-100, they must take 76-101.
-For these students, these two courses will fulfill the GenEd "communicating" requirement category.
+Note: In their first semester, non-native English speakers may be placed into 76-100 Reading and Writing in an Academic Context (9 units), instead of a University First-Year Writing Requirement option.
+After successful completion of 76-100, they must fulfill the University First-Year Writing requirement by way of one of the two options described above.
+For these students, 76-100 plus the course(s) taken to fulfill the University First-Year Writing requirement will fulfill the GenEd "communicating" requirement category.

 * For a list and descriptions of additional courses approved for this category, visit the Dietrich College General Education web site